 Along with battling non-natives and exotics our staff also spends time collecting seed from various native plants.
 The harvested seed is used in a couple of different ways.
 The most common use of the seed is to plant the seed in new restoration projects or to spread it into some of our degraded areas too help increase the diversity of that area.
 Another use for the seed is that we propagate some of the more rare species to eventually plant living plants into our restorations.

-Our Natural landscaped has been degraded and changed since settlement started around the 1800’s.
+Our natural landscapes have been degraded and changed since settlement started around the 1800’s.
 The prairies have been tilled under for row crops, the wetlands drained and the savannas and woods harvested for timber.
-Today exotic species and habitat fragmentation have almost completely altered the existence, diversity and abundance of the native fauna and flora.
+Today, exotic species and habitat fragmentation have almost completely altered the existence, diversity and abundance of the native fauna and flora.
 The effects of these changes need to be rectified to insure healthy and diverse ecosystems for the future residents of the Byron area.

 An understanding of the history of an area should be the first step in any restoration project.
-For example the landscape of Northern Illinois historically was dominated by prairies, oak savannas, woodlands, and wetlands.
-Once you determine the ecosystem that was present you have your starting point.
+For example, the landscape of Northern Illinois historically was dominated by prairies, oak savannas, woodlands, and wetlands.
+Once we determine the ecosystem that was present, we have our starting point.
 The current health of the ecosystem for the restoration project is the next object to be determined.

 Agricultural land is one of the easiest to restore.
 The farmers have done the dirty work by keeping the land free of weeds – year after year with the use of herbicide.
 The main way to restore this type of acreage is to plant a high diversity prairie seed mix.
 Then you manage the land for weeds until the prairie becomes established.

-The tricky part of restoration is when you try and return fallow or neglected land back to its original glory.
+The tricky part of restoration is when we try and return fallow or neglected land back to its original glory.
 This is the most challenging due to the wide variety of exotic and invasive weeds that have infested the land.
 So the first step is to try and eradicate those weeds.
 We use a combination of tools to accomplish this: fire, herbicide, manual removal, and mowing are the most common methods.
-Once you have a handle on the weeds you again introduce you high diversity seed mix.
+Once we have a handle on the weeds, we introduce our high diversity seed mix.

 Restoration can be thought of as gardening on a much grander scale.
-You have to kill the weeds and bring back the natives.
+We have to kill the weeds and bring back the natives.

 Our staff loves to have volunteers come and help out in any way they feel comfortable.
-Some of the activities that a volunteer in the restoration department can choose from include: collecting seed, pulling weeds, spraying weeds, assisting with prescribed fires (after training completed), and cutting and hauling wood in the winter months.
-If you are interested in volunteering please call Richie at ext.
-217 and tell him you want to help in the restoration department.
+Some of the activities that a volunteer in the Restoration Department can choose from include: collecting seed, pulling weeds, spraying weeds, assisting with prescribed fires (after training completed), and cutting and hauling wood in the winter months.
+If you are interested in volunteering, please call our Volunteer Coordinator at 815-234-8535 x217.